srackham/drake/README.md

 function through the `this` object e.g. `this.prereqs` returns the task's prerequisite names array.

+### Task execution
+Task execution is ordered such that prerequisite tasks (direct and indirect) are executed prior to their parent task.
+The same task is never run twice.

+- Task name and prerequisite file paths are normalized at task registration.
+- Prerequisite globs are expanded when the task is registered.
+- Prerequisites are resolved at the time the task is run.
+- All prerequisite files must exist by the time the task executes.
+An error is thrown if any are missing.
+- Prerequisite file paths in normal tasks must have matching tasks (because a prerequisite file without a matching task does nothing in a normal task)

+If a _File task_ execution error occurs the following precautions are taken to ensure the task remains out of date:

+- If a new target file has been created then it is deleted.
+- If an existing target file modification date has changed then it is reverted to the prior date.

 ### Asynchronous task actions
 Normally you will want tasks to execute sequentially i.e. the next